spryker/spryker-docs/docs/ca/dev/preparation-for-going-live.md

 - *The DNS names and strategy for your shop are clear*.
     - You know how users are going to access your shop.
 Verify that you control access to the DNS to be able to manage DNS.
 For example, you want to use `spryker.com` as the domain for your shop, but you want a user to access the Storefront by the `www.spryker.com` subdomain.
 See [Set up DNS](/docs/ca/dev/set-up-dns.html) for details on how to set up DNS for your application.
     - Optional: *Delegate DNS*.
 To find out how to delegate a DNS name, see [Setting up a custom SSL certificate](/docs/ca/dev/setting-up-a-custom-ssl-certificate.html).
-    - *TLS certificates are provisioned*.
+    - *Transport Layer Security (TLS) certificates are provisioned*.
 If you delegate DNS to Spryker, TLS certificates for your endpoints are created automatically.
 If you want us to create TLS certificates for your endpoints but don't want to delegate your DNS, request the verification of DNS records by the [Support Portal](https://support.spryker.com).
 If you don't delegate your DNS and want to use your own certificates, provide them to us as described in [Setting up a custom SSL certificate](/docs/ca/dev/setting-up-a-custom-ssl-certificate.html).
 - *Decide how email sending should be handled*.
 If you want to send emails using Spryker, decide whether you want to use the native mail service shipped with Spryker Cloud Commerce OS or integrate a third-party one.
 If you want to use the native one, let us know the email address that you want to send emails from.
 We will lift sending restrictions and help you validate the needed DNS name.
 See [Email service](/docs/ca/dev/email-service/email-service.html) for more information about the default email service and its restrictions.

 ### Application